 Each Integrative Pathway consists of four principal components:

 - Thematic Inquiry: Every student must take a designated course that presents the theme and provides an overview of the Pathway.
+In this course, you will develop an animating question, begin to select courses that connect to the question and begin to consider an off-campus experience.

 - Global Capitalism